ktorio/ktor-documentation/codeSnippets/snippets/ssl-engine-main/README.md

 # SSL - EngineMain

-A sample Ktor project showing how to configure [SSL](https://ktor.io/docs/ssl.html) if a server is configured in `application.conf`
+A sample Ktor project showing how to enable [SSL](https://ktor.io/docs/ssl.html) if a server is configured in `application.conf`.

 ## Running